-A number of studies have linked melasma to a folic acid deficiency such as vitamin B and obstetrics often prescribes obstetrics to pregnant women with melasma for dark patches on skin.
+Several studies have linked melasma to a folic acid deficiency, such as vitamin B, and obstetrics often prescribes obstetrics to pregnant women with melasma for dark patches on the skin.

 6. Licorice root

-2.Lycochalcon A also helps fight free radicals and inflammation, which is why it is especially useful for people with eczema and rosacea.
+2.Lycochalcon A also helps fight free radicals and inflammation, beneficial for people with eczema and rosacea.

-Consider taking licorice root as tea or incorporating it into your diet as it is especially good for hyper pigmentation and acne scars.
+Consider taking licorice root as tea or incorporating it into your diet, as it is perfect for hyperpigmentation and acne scars.